Does Insurance Cover My Stolen Car If I Left the Keys Inside?

 If you don’t have comprehensive coverage and would like to add it, it’s easy to work with an independent insurance agent to add the coverage.

-If you have comprehensive insurance, then your insurance will pay for a stolen car, whether or not you left the keys in it.
-How much it pays depends on the limit of your policy and on the deductible.
+If you have comprehensive insurance, your insurance will pay for a stolen car whether or not you left the keys in it.
+How much it pays depends on your policy limits and the deductible.
+A policy limit is what it sounds like: the limit on what the insurance company will pay for any given claim.

 Your insurance won’t pay out anything over the limit of the policy.
-If your car is stolen, you’ll receive the actual cash value as a payout so that you can go replace your car.
+If your car is stolen, you’ll receive the actual cash value as a payout so that you can replace your car.

 Additionally, if your insurance policy has a deductible, then you will need to pay it before getting your insurance payout.
 If the actual cash value of your car is $10,000 and your deductible is $500, then you will receive $9,500.
 You’ll have to pay that $500 yourself when you replace your car.

-I recently bought a nicer car and I want better insurance coverage.
+I recently bought a nicer car, and I want better insurance coverage.
 What can I buy that will cover theft?

-Hopefully you’ll never have to use your comprehensive coverage, but you’re right to be thinking about it!
+Hopefully, you’ll never have to use your comprehensive coverage, but you’re right to be thinking about it.
 If a thief strikes, you’ll be glad you took the time to get your car covered.

 Share this page on Twitter Share this page on Facebook Share this page on LinkedIn